izaowl/banking-app/README.md

 ```
 npm install -g npm
 ```
-* To cheeck if npm is instlled run:
+* To cheeck if Node.js is instlled run:
 ```
 node -v
 ```